 - A monolingual website can have 100 external references for the “X Product Review” with the variated synonyms and phrases.

-- A monolingual website can have 1000 organic sessions for the specific terms.
+- A monolingual website can have 1000 organic sessions for specific terms.

 - A monolingual website can have 500 similar product reviews for the same query template, and intent template.

-- A monolingual website can have 100 image search, 10 video search, 1 news search related activity from the different search verticals.
+- A monolingual website can have 100 image search, 10 video searches, and 1 news search related activity from the different search verticals.

-- A monolingual website can use only a certain amount of phrases to increase the overall relevance and quality for a specific topic.
+- A monolingual website can use only a certain amount of phrases to increase the overall relevance and quality of a specific topic.